-It is extremely important that you be represented at the Annual Meeting in light of the proxy contest being conducted by Barington/Macellum.
+It is important that you be represented at the Annual Meeting.
 Whether or not you plan to attend the Annual Meeting in person, we hope that you will vote on the matters to be considered.
-You may vote your WHITE proxy card via the internet, by telephone, or by mail by signing, dating and returning your WHITE proxy card in the envelope provided.
+You may vote your proxy via the internet, by telephone, or by mail by signing, dating and returning your proxy card in the envelope provided.